Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Movement-specific preparation

-- Gradual increase in intensity
+- Gradual intensity increase

 Outdated methods